radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 *Initialize from an Existing LDIF File*

 If you’ve initialized the persistent cache before and the LDIF file was created successfully from the backend source(s) (and the data from the backend(s) has not changed since the generation of the LDIF file), then you can choose to use that existing file.
 The persisting of the cache occurs in two phases.
 The first phase generates an LDIF file with the data returned from the queries to the underlying data source(s).
-The second phase imports the LDIF file into the local RadiantOne Universal Directory store.
+The second phase imports the LDIF file into the local RadiantOne Directory.
 If there is a failure during the second phase, and you must re-initialize the persistent cache, you have the option to choose the LDIF file (that was already built during the first phase) instead of having to re-generate it (as long as the LDIF file generated successfully).
-You can click browse and navigate to the location of the LDIF.
-The LDIF files generated are in <RLI_HOME>\<instance_name>\ldif\import.
+You can click browse and select the LDIF file.

-If you have a large data set and generated multiple LDIF files for the purpose of initializing the persistent cache (each containing a subset of what you want to cache), name the files with a suffix of “_2”, “_3”…etc. For example, let’s say the initial LDIF file (containing the first subset of data you want to import) is named cacheinit.ldif.
-After this file has been imported, the process attempts to find cacheinit_2.ldif, then cacheinit_3.ldif…etc. Make sure all files are located in the same place so the initialization process can find them.

-After you choose to either generate or re-use an LDIF file, click Finish and cache initialization begins.
-Cache initialization is launched as a task and can be viewed and managed from the Tasks Tab in the Server Control Panel associated with the RadiantOne leader node.
-Therefore, you do not need to wait for the initialization to finish before exiting the initialization window.
+After you choose to either generate or re-use an LDIF file, click **DONE** and cache initialization begins.
+Cache initialization is launched as a task and can be viewed from Manage > Tasks.

 After the persistent cache is initialized, queries are handled locally by the RadiantOne service and no longer be sent to the backend data source(s).
-For information about properties associated with persistent cache, please see [Persistent Cache Properties](#persistent-cache-properties).
+For information about properties associated with persistent cache, please see [Persistent Cache Properties](./cache-connector-properties).

 ### Periodic Refresh CRON Expression

 If periodic refresh is enabled, you must define the refresh interval in this property.
 For example, if you want the persistent cache refreshed every day at 12:00 PM, the CRON expression is:
 0 0 12 1/1 * ? *
-Click **Assist** if you need help defining the CRON expression.
+Click **ASSIST MODE** if you need help defining the CRON expression.

 ![An image showing ](Media/Image2.7.jpg)